ditrit/OGrEE-3D/README.md

 ## Build in CLI

 ### Glossary
-[name] can include the whole path of the object if starting with a '/'.
+[name] is case sensitive.
+It can include the whole path of the object if starting with a '/'.
 In that case, the selected object doesn't change
 [orientation] is a definition of an orthonormal with cardinal points (+x,+y): EN, NW, WS, SE

 ### Commands